Burlington GO Station: History

 That first station building burnt down in 1904 and was rebuilt in 1906.

-GO Transit rush hour service was launched in 1967 and the new station location opened in 1980, with the old station renamed Burlington West.
-Via Rail service, which followed to the GO Station in 1988, was discontinued in 1990.
+GO Transit rush hour service was launched in 1967 and a new station location opened in 1980 at Fairview Street, with the old station renamed Burlington West.
+In 1977, Via Rail acquired Burlington West station from Canadian National but it ceased operation in 1988, when the Via Rail moved its passenger office to the GO station.
+Subsequently, the Burlington West Station building was moved from its original site to be preserved as a museum named Freeman Station..

 All day GO Transit service commenced in 1992.

-The City of Burlington acquired the 1906 historic station building in 2005.
-Renamed Freeman Station it had to be moved off site to allow for track improvements and with the purpose of having it restored.

 Construction of a new 20300 sqft station building began in September 2012, and was completed in Fall 2017.